hhandika/cafq/README.md

 cargo install cargo install --git https://github.com/hhandika/cafq
 ```

-Confirm the program properly installed:
+Confirm the app properly installed:

 ```
 cafq --version
 ```

-It should show the program version.
+It should show the app version.

 ## Usages

-To find the files and create input for the program:
+To find the files and create input for the app:

 ```
 cafq new -d [your-parent-sequence-directory]